 When you build and own your own membership site, you want to deliver content of the highest possible quality to your members.
 Getting some practice on camera and working out any technical kinks beforehand will go a long way in helping you deliver great content to your members.

 Publishing videos on YouTube and building an engaged audience also gives you the opportunity to drive traffic to your blog, social media pages, and build your email list.
-If you are interested in learning how to build an audience using YouTube and use it as a tool to grow your business, be sure to check out our upcoming podcast episode with Clayton Olson.
+If you are interested in learning how to build an audience using YouTube and use it as a tool to grow your business, be sure to check out our podcast episode with Clayton Olson.

 6. Start a MeetUp Group